-The arguments kappa, alpha and tilst have similar functions to the corresponding arguments in the linear, binomial logistic and multinomial logistic model.
-Hence, we refer the reader to section 1.2 for detailed explanations of these arguments.
-There are several arguments specific to the Ising model, e.g. nt is the number of models on the solution path which decides the length of tlist and trate = $t{\rm max}/t{\rm min}$ is the scale span of t.
+The functions of the arguments kappa, alpha and tilst is similar to that of these same arguments appeared in the function calls for the linear, binomial logistic and multinomial logistic model.
+Hence, we refer the reader to section 1.2 for a detailed explanations of these arguments.
+There are several arguments specialized for Ising model, i.e. nt is the number of models on path which decides the length of tlist and trate $:= t{max}/t{min}$ is the scale span of t.
 See section 1.5 for more details on these two arguments.
 The choice of the argument responses can be either c(0,1) or c(-1,1).
-The choice c(-1,1) correspond to the following model formulation, where we instead assume our data x coming from $\{-1,1\}$ and our distribution on data x having the following specification:
+The choice c(-1,1) corresponds to the following model formulation, where we instead assume our data x coming from $\{-1,1\}$ and our distribution on data x having the following specification: